Rob Gould is a senior communication strategist and a member of the George Mason University Health and Climate Solutions team.

 No one who has walked a city sidewalk on a scorching hot day doesn’t pray for a tree-lined street.
 On this level, the value of planting trees in response to the warming temperatures we are experiencing is elemental and visceral.
 Beyond providing protection from heat, trees absorb the carbon dioxide that drives global warming, and tree planting becomes the quintessential response for climate change resilience and mitigation.

 And planting trees is simple, right?

-But read the introduction of the proposal submitted by Friends of Trees and its partners for a Health & Climate Solutions grant to evaluate their tree-planting program in the Jade District of Portland, Oregon:
+But read the introduction of the proposal submitted by Friends of Trees to evaluate their tree-planting program in the Jade District of Portland, Oregon:

 “This project will evaluate a 15-year community tree planting program in the Portland metro region that has planted more than 750,000 trees and shrubs and engaged thousands of people.
 The evaluation will focus not only on the health and climate benefits from the trees but also the resilience created by how different communities engaged in the process of planting and caring for trees.
 This evaluation will employ a community-based participatory research approach to examine both the physical and social dimensions of the tree planting program across neighborhoods with different mixes of income, race and ethnicity, tree canopy, and other important aspects of equity.”

 What comes across in the proposal and when meeting the team working in Portland is their determination to respond to the complex threats to social and physical health posed by extreme heat.